 Safe Boating Campaign Safety Tips

-Check out the safety tips that the Safe Boating Campaign is promoting during National Safe Boating Week 2023:
+Check out some of the safety tips that the Safe Boating Campaign is promoting during National Safe Boating Week 2024:

 1. Wear Your Life Jacket